Wildlife Warriors - Anti-Poaching Training

 Morning – game drive and course overview.

 The course will include a mixture of classroom learning, (bear in mind your classroom could be a chair under a tree, or around the fire!) and practical field work in the bush.
-The programme is very hands-on, so you should be prepared for lots of foot-based tracking and walking across different terrain.
+The programme is very hands-on and you should be prepared for lots of foot-based tracking and walking across different terrain.
 Some nights you will go on a night patrol, and there may be early mornings for big game tracking.

 At the end of the course there will be a short exam to recap all you have learnt, and a certificate presentation, followed by a farewell dinner.